How common is self harm and how therapy can help?

 · Mark yourself with a red felt tip pen on your skin where you might usually cut

 · Let yourself scream into a pillow

 · Write your negative feelings onto a piece of paper and rip it into pieces

 · Rub ice across your skin in places where you might usually cut yourself

 · Flick elastic bands on your arms, legs, or wrists to experience pain without real harm

 · Exercise to produce adrenaline that can positively affect your mood

 · Make noise with a musical instrument or by banging pots and pans together

-Overcoming self-harming behaviors
+Overcoming self-harming behaviours

 A therapist can work with you to uncover issues that may be driving you to self-harm and support you in finding ways to tackle life's challenges in healthier ways.
-They may also be able to recognize if your self-harm is being exacerbated by a related psychological condition.
+They may also be able to recognise if your self-harm is being exacerbated by a related psychological condition.